What are Spider Veins?

 Spider Veins Location

-- Thighs – One of the most common locations to develop spider veins are on the thighs.
-It has been suggested that crossing the leg increases spider vein formation on the inside of the lower thighs (just above the knee).
+- Thighs – One of the most common locations to develop spider veins is on the thighs.
+Some studies suggest that crossing the leg increases spider vein formation on the inside of the lower thighs (just above the knee).
 However, there is no firm scientific evidence to support this theory.

-Spider Vein Treatment
+Spider Vein Treatments

-Although there is no home remedy or medicine available that will eliminate spider veins you already have, there are measures you can take to improve their appearance.
+Although there is no home remedy or medicine available that will eliminate the spider veins you already have, there are measures you can take to improve their appearance.

 - Make-up and sunless self-tanning lotions will cover the spider veins and reduce their appearance.